nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 def _build_single(self, builder: srf.Builder, input_stream: StreamPair) -> StreamPair:
     node = builder.make_sink(self.unique_name, self.on_data, self.on_error, self.on_complete)
     builder.make_edge(input_stream[0], node)
-    return input_stream
+    return (node, input_stream[1])
 ```

-Note that in this case, while we created an edge from the parent node to our new node, we returned the `input_stream` unchanged.
-This allows for other sinks to be attached to our same parent node.
+Note that in this case, while we created an edge from the parent node to our new node.
+The return tuple contains our newly constructed node, along with the unchanged input type.
+Ourur sink will function as a pass-through allowing the possibility of other sinks to be added to the pipeline.
 We could hypothetically have a pipeline where we emit the results to both RabbitMQ and a file.
-In this situation, both would be children of the same upstream node.

 ![Morpheus node dependency diagram](img/sink_deps.png)